 If there is insufficient burning material in the fire bed to light a new fuel charge, excessive smoke emission can occur.
-Refueling must be conducted onto enough glowing embers and ash that the new fuel charge will ignite in a reasonable period.
+Refueling must be carried out onto a sufficient quantity of glowing embers and ash that the new fuel charge will ignite in a reasonable period.
 If there are too few embers in the fire bed, add suitable kindling for ignition to prevent excessive smoke.